belen-albeza/kata-rpg-combat/2023-09-10-ts/kata.md

 - When dealing damage:
   - If the target is `5` or more Levels above the attacker, Damage is reduced by `50%`
   - If the target is `5` or more Levels below the attacker, Damage is increased by `50%`

+### Factions

+- Characters may belong to one or more Factions.
+  - Newly created Characters belong to no Faction.
+- A Character may Join or Leave one or more Factions.
+- Players belonging to the same Faction are considered Allies.
+  - Allies cannot Deal Damage to one another.
+  - Allies can Heal one another and non-allies cannot.